 Branded domains can sometimes trigger "Dangerous Site" or "Malicious Warning" flags in browsers.
 These warnings appear because independent security vendors or blocklists have flagged the domain.
-These vendors monitor web traffic, user reports, and patterns that might indicate spam or suspicious activity.
+These vendors monitor web traffic, user reports, automated detections, and patterns that might indicate spam or suspicious activity.
+They also look at internet-wide signals such as traffic patterns and user reports to flag domains.

 Even safe, legitimate domains can be flagged based on these automated third-party patterns or reports.
 It's an unfortunate side effect of the many bad actors who use link tactics to distribute dangerous content.